×

 • Advanced landscape techniques like bracketing, focus stacking, or focal length blending.

-• Advanced night photography techniques like stacking and tracking, if conditions allow.
+• Advanced night photography techniques, if conditions allow.

 • Advanced wildlife settings and shooting techniques.